-SCOPE OF ENGAGEMENT 38 MUST OPERATORS PUT THE NUTRI-SCORE ON ALL THEIR BRANDS AND ON ALL THE PRODUCTS FOR THE SAME BRAND ?
-38 WHAT IS THE SCOPE OF ENGAGEMENT FOR A BRAND THAT WISHES TO USE THE NUTRI-SCORE LABEL?
+SCOPE OF ENGAGEMENT .
+38 MUST OPERATORS PUT THE NUTRI-SCORE ON ALL THEIR BRANDS AND ON ALL THE PRODUCTS FOR THE SAME BRAND ?
+38 What is the scope of engagement for a brand that wishes to use the Nutri-Score label?
 38 Are co-branded products included in the scope of engagement?
 39 WHAT ARE THE RULES OF USE OF THE NUTRI-SCORE BY JOINT-VENTURES?
 39 Must the Nutri-Score also be put on products made for the foodservice industry?
-40 Is it possible for operators to register for an exclusively digital use of the Nutri-Score logo?
-40 GRAPHIC CHARTER 40 HOW TO KNOW WHERE AND HOW TO AFFIX THE NUTRI-SCORE ON FOOD PACKAGES?
+40 IS IT POSSIBLE FOR OPERATORS TO REGISTER FOR AN EXCLUSIVELY DIGITAL USE OF THE NUTRI-SCORE LOGO?
+40 GRAPHIC CHARTER .
+40 HOW TO KNOW WHERE AND HOW TO AFFIX THE NUTRI-SCORE ON FOOD PACKAGES?
 40 HOW TO KNOW THE PREFERRED PLACEMENTS ZONES FOR THE LOGO?
 40 How to display Nutri-Score for assortments?
 41 IS THERE A GRAPHIC CHARTER THAT LAYS OUT THE RULES FOR USING THE LOGO ON E-COMMERCE SITES?
-41 USE FOR PROMOTIONAL PURPOSE 41 CAN THE LOGO BE USED FOR PROMOTIONAL PURPOSES?
+41 USE FOR PROMOTIONAL PURPOSE .
+41 Can the logo be used for promotional purposes?
 41 WHAT ARE THE RULES FOR USING THE NUTRI-SCORE FOR PROMOTIONAL PURPOSES?
-41 PROTECTION AND USE OF THE NUTRI-SCORE MARK 42 Can the Nutri-Score mark be reproduced without permission from Santé publique France?
-42 CAN THE TERM "NUTRISCORE" BE REGISTERED OR USED IN A DOMAIN NAME OR AN URL?
+41 PROTECTION AND USE OF THE NUTRI-SCORE MARK .
+42 Can the Nutri-Score mark be reproduced without permission from Santé publique France?
+42 Can the term "nutriscore" be registered or used in a domain name or an url?
 42 Why are there penalties in the Nutri-Score conditions of use?
 42 How can an operator stop using the Nutri-Score?
-42 HOW CAN SOMEONE OBTAIN THE TRANSLATION OF THE NUTRI-SCORE CONDITIONS OF USE?
-43 How can the ${f N}$ utri- ${f S}$ core logos be obtained for educational, scientific or journalistic presentations s?
-43 APPENDIX 1: DEFINING FRUITS, VEGETABLES, LEGUMES in the Updated and the Original Algorithm AND NUTS AND RAPESEED, WALNUT AND OLIVE OILS in the Original Algorithm only 44 thm he 51 classification: 59
+42 How can someone obtain the translation of the Nutri-Score conditions of use?
+43 How can the Nutri-Score logos be obtained for educational, scientific or journalistic presentations ?
+43 APPENDIX 1: DEFINING FRUITS, VEGETABLES, LEGUMES in the Updated and the Original Algorithm AND NUTS AND RAPESEED, WALNUT AND OLIVE OILS in the Original Algorithm only 44 :hm ne 50 classification: 58